Pet Bereavement Counselling

 - ‘you can have another child’

-… yet because animals may be our closest friends, whom we may care for and cherish, the depth of feelings that pet owners may feel at the death of their pet may often feel as great, if not more than they might experience following the death of a human family member or friend.
+… yet because animals may be our closest friends, whom we may care for and cherish, the depth of feelings that pet owners may feel at the death of their animal companion may often feel as great, if not more so, than they might experience following the death of a human being, whether that be family member, friend, or anyone else.

 So we can find ourselves in a situation where we are nursing a sick animal – where it is taking a lot of our time, with those around us perhaps not wanting us to spend all of that time doing that.
 All of that nursing may result in daily household jobs not getting done, and so things start to slide, and it becomes more difficult to exist in a ‘normal’ family routine, whilst also nursing your pet.
 We may find ourselves stuck – needing to devote an ever increasing amount of our time to nursing our pet, in a difficult situation with those around us perhaps feeling resentful of that time, but stuck because if we don’t look after the animal then it may have no chance of getting better – so we carry on, hoping that our care will help them to get better and keep them alive.